cfpb/Metro2/README.md

 ## Running Tests

-Connect to the application container with `docker-compose exec evaluator sh` then run `python3 -m unittest metro2.tests.test-to-run`
+Connect to the application container with `docker-compose exec evaluator sh` then run `python3 -m unittest tests.test-file-to-run`

-Currently available test files:
-- `test-evaluate`
-- `test-parse`

 TODO: Add tests, improve running tests, and run on PRs

 ### Test Coverage

-To measure test coverage of metro2, connect to the application with `docker-compose exec -it metro2_evaluator_1 sh` and run `coverage run -m --source=./metro2 unittest discover metro2/tests`.
+To measure test coverage of the parseEvaluate job, connect to the application with `docker-compose exec -it evaluator sh` and run `coverage run -m --source=. unittest discover tests`.